 П Meningococcal vaccine 1 st and 2 nd vaccination If before age 16 or one

 (1) vaccination after

 age 21

 He alth information/Examination

 Physical Examination Required once; unless requested by clinical

 facility

-П RPR/ VDRL Lab results are required.
+RPR/ VDRL Lab results are required.

-П Urine Drug Screen 12 Panel Urine Drug Screen is required.
+Urine Drug Screen 12 Panel Urine Drug Screen is required.

-I have verified that the individual I h ave examined is the named individual on this form and find that this individual
+I have verified that the individual I have examined is the named individual on this form and find that this individual

+I have verified that the individual I have examined is the named individual on this form and find that this individu

 (please check all that apply):

-Is free of any medical condition and/o or contagious disease and does not pose a health risk to others
+Is free of any medical condition and/or contagious disease and does not pose a health risk to others

-is free of any mental or physical impa airment that would prevent the student from meeting his/her clinical training
+is free of any mental or physical impairment that would prevent the student from meeting his/her clinical traini

 obligations.

-The student has the following impairn nent(s) which could interfere with the performance of his/her essential
+The student has the following impairment(s) which could interfere with the performance of his/her essential

-duties and needs to be followed up with the e Chair of the Southern University School of Nursing and University Disability
+duties and needs to be followed up with the Dean of the Southern University School of Nursing and University Disability

-Services to determine what accommodation ns, if any, are available and would be reasonable in the clinical setting.
+Services to determine what accommodations, if any, are available and would be reasonable in the clinical setting.

+Signature of Health Care Provider

 Signature of Health Care Provider:

 Printed name of Health Care Provider:

 Healthcare Facility Name and Address:

 Phone number: Fax number:

 Healthcare Facility Stamp (if applicable):

 Date of Exam: